 The first rule of planning your hike is to be prepared for any situation!
-You never know what may arise while out in the wilderness, and a well-stocked hiking bag can safe almost any situation.
-Consider packing a compass and map (you may not have cell phone reception on the hike), plenty of water, snacks, rain jacket, extra clothing, first-aid kit, flashlight, matches, and a utility knife.
+You never know what may arise while out in the wilderness, and a well-stocked hiking bag can save almost any situation.
+Consider packing a compass and map (you may not have cell phone reception on the hike), plenty of water, snacks, a rain jacket, extra clothing, a first-aid kit, a flashlight, matches, and a utility knife.

 Check Weather Reports

-Sure, Saturdays afternoons are a great day and time to hike, but not when there’s a torrential downpour!
-When planning your hike, always consult the weather forecast so you’re not stuck in less than ideal and unsafe conditions.
+Sure, Saturday afternoons are a great day and time to hike, but not when there’s a torrential downpour!
+When planning your hike, always consult the weather forecast so you’re not stuck in less-than-ideal and unsafe conditions.
 This includes the morning of and right before you leave, as Adirondack weather can change on a dime.

 Pick A Hike Within Your Skill Level

 Are you a first-time hiker?
 Make sure you choose a hike that matches your skill level so you don’t overexert yourself.
 (Or bore you if you’re an experienced hiker!)
-This flowchart is a great resource for helping select which Adirondack hike is right for you and your experience.
+Consult hiking guides or online resources for helping select which Adirondack hike is right for you and your experience.

 Safety Guidelines While Hiking

 Keep to Trails

 Trails are made for a reason.
 For your own safety and for the safety of the Adirondacks’ natural resources, stick to the trail.
 Not only will you ensure you won’t get lost or encounter unsafe obstacles, but you’ll also help preserve vegetation and animal habitats.

 Hike with a Buddy (or Two!)